rafosw/rudy/README.md

 RUDY exploits the way HTTP/1.1 servers allocate a dedicated worker thread (or process) per incoming connection.
 The attack proceeds as follows:

 1. A TCP connection is established to the target.
-2. A valid HTTP POST request is sent with a large `Content-Length` declared.
+2. A valid HTTP POST request is sent with a large `Content-Length` (the declared payload size).
-3. The request body is dripped at one byte per interval (default: 10 seconds), keeping the server thread occupied indefinitely.
+3. The request body is then dripped extremely slowly (default: 1 byte every 10 seconds).
-4. Repeating this across many concurrent connections exhausts the server thread pool, causing legitimate requests to queue and eventually time out.
+4. The server keeps the connection open while waiting for the full body, tying up a worker thread indefinitely.

 The attack is inherently stealthy.
 Because no request ever completes, standard access logs record nothing until a server-side timeout fires.